Entire home

 Fairhaven

 Located in Fairhaven, this holiday home is near the beach.
-Airies Inlet Clifftop Walk Trailhead and Lighthouse Discovery Trail Trailhead are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Great Otway National Park and Aireys Inlet Bushland Reserve.
-Eagle Rock Marine Sanctuary and Coogoorah Park are also worth visiting.
-Discover the area's water adventures with surfing/body boarding and fishing nearby, or enjoy the great outdoors with hiking and cycling.
+Split Point Lighthouse and Memorial Arch at Eastern View are local landmarks, and some of the area's attractions include Eagle Rock Marine Sanctuary and Coogoorah Park.
+Lorne Sea Baths and Point Addis Marine National Park are also worth visiting.
+Discover the area's water adventures with surfing/body boarding and fishing nearby, or enjoy the great outdoors with cycling and mountain biking.

 Fairhaven, VIC